rianadon/timer-bar-card/README.md

 type: custom:timer-bar-card
 entities:
   - timer.alarm
-full_row: true  # hides the name and icon, but not time remaining
+layout: full_row  # hides the name and icon, but not time remaining
 text_width: 0px # hide the time remaining
 ```

+You can also choose to hide only the entity name with `layout: hide_name`.

 ### Even more options